 Day passes or annual permits are required to use the forest.
 Office hours are 8:30 am - 4:00 pm weekdays and the Gatehouse is open for sales on weekends from 9:00 am - 4:00 pm.

 Please Note: The Ganaraska Forest is closed as of December 1st to all motorized use, with the exception of snowmobiles.
 In winter, snowmobile trails within the Forest may be used by other non-motorized user groups.
-Other forest users need to use snowmobile trails in the direction shown on one way trails and should stay to the left side of these trails.
+Other forest users need to use snowmobile trails in the direction shown on one way trails and should stay to the right side of these trails.
 The Ganaraska Forest is closed to all users with the exception of skiers, hikers and snowmobiles (provided there is sufficient snow cover) for the months of March and April.